3 Key Facets to Managing Children's Medical Care As Co-Parents After Divorce

-In a situation where a child is not covered by a plan provided by either parents' employers, separate insurance must be obtained for the child, and parents will likely both be responsible for the costs involved.
+In a situation where a child is not covered by a plan provided by either parents' employer, separate insurance must be obtained for the child, and parents will likely both be responsible for the costs involved.
 If finances are a serious worry, there are options for parents who cannot afford health insurance for their children such as Medicaid and the Children's Health Insurance Program (CHIP).

 Keep in mind that many factors specific to your family situation will affect the outcome of your child's health insurance plan such as the laws of your state, your child's age, etc. Be sure to speak with your attorney about this if you have any questions or concerns about the outcome of this issue.

 Co-pays and out of pocket medical expenses

 As part of managing a child's medical care after divorce, a decision is typically made about how co-pays and other out of pocket medical costs will be handled.
 In most cases, parents will split these costs equally or in some other ratio that is determined.
 One parent, however, will typically have to pay that fee up front when it is due, and the other parent will reimburse their portion to the parent who paid.

 In this situation, parents need a solid method of reimbursement to ensure that payments are made and thoroughly documented each time.

 As part of the OurFamilyWizard Expense Log, many parents use OFWpay™ to send and receive electronic payments that are documented within the website.
 Using this system makes it easy for parents to document these expenses and payments, as well as see what payments are still due.